Signed in as:

 This video was filmed on the St. Regis property in Park City, Utah.

-The movement is called The Fountain and it helps to strengthen the kidneys-which are associated with the Water Element, and the season of winter.
-Allow yourself to be reflect and rest as the dark days of the year are upon us.
+The video below shows the movement called The Fountain and it helps to strengthen the kidneys-which are associated with the Water Element.
+Allow yourself this opportunity as the dark days of the year are upon us.

 In the Five Element practice this relaxing movement brings in peace and tranquility, and releases fearful and insecure feelings.